 Cardiovascular diseases statistics

-There were 1.83 million deaths in the EU-28 from diseases of the circulatory system in 2016.
+There were 1.68 million deaths in the EU from diseases of the circulatory system in 2016.

-Standardised death rates for cerebrovascular diseases in Bulgaria (which had the highest rate among the EU Member States) were nearly seven times as high in 2016 as in France (which had the lowest rate).
+The standardised death rate for cerebrovascular diseases in Bulgaria in 2018 (which had the highest rate among the EU Member States) was 6.2 times as high as that in France in 2016 (which had the lowest rate).

-This article presents an overview of European Union (EU) statistics related to cardiovascular diseases and focuses on the following aspects: cardiovascular health and mortality, cardiovascular healthcare and the availability of specialist healthcare equipment.
+This article presents an overview of European Union (EU) statistics related to cardiovascular diseases and focuses on the following aspects: cardiovascular health and mortality, as well as cardiovascular healthcare.

 This article is one of a set of statistical articles concerning health status in the EU which forms part of an online publication on health statistics.